gohugoio/hugo/content/en/functions/findRe.md

 relatedfuncs: [replaceRE]
 aliases: []
 ---
 By default, the `findRE` function finds all matches.
-You can limit the number of matches with an optional LIMIT paramater.
+You can limit the number of matches with an optional LIMIT parameter.

 When specifying the regular expression, use a raw [string literal] (backticks) instead of an interpreted string literal (double quotes) to simplify the syntax.
 With an interpreted string literal you must escape backslashes.